ramzikarkoub/Ramzi-recipes--React/README.md

 Recipe Data: Utilizing JSON and APIs, we've expanded the app's recipe database, providing a wealth of culinary inspiration to users.

 Component Reusability: Thanks to React's modular structure, we've achieved component reusability, making development and maintenance more efficient.

+Lazy loading: an ingenious technique that ensures our website loads quickly, providing you with an uninterrupted viewing experience.